SSPFusion: A Semantic Structure-Preserving Approach for Infrared and Visible Image Fusion: PROPOSED METHOD

 \section{PROPOSED METHOD}

-As shown in Fig.~\ref{figure3} (a), the base architecture of our method is a common U-shape~\cite{U-Net} model.
+As shown in Figure~\ref{fig:network}, the base architecture of our method is a common U-shape~\citep{U-Net} model.
 Firstly, our SFE extracts structure maps as self-supervised signals.
-Then, guided by these signals, SPF fuses the complementary structures of infrared and visible images by a structure preserving mechanism.
+Then, guided by these signals, SPF fuses the complementary structures of multiple input images by a structure-preserving mechanism.
 Finally, the fused image is reconstructed from the fused structural features by the Decoder.
-For simplicity, we denote the infrared, visible and fused images by $I_{ir}, I_{vi}$ and $I_{fus}$, respectively.
-Meanwhile, all images are converted to the YUV color space before inputting to the model.
+For simplicity, we describe SSPFusion using IVIF as an example.
+Specifically, we denote the infrared, visible, and fused images by $I_{ir}, I_{vi}$ and $I_{fus}$, respectively.
+As the YUV color space can effectively separate intensity (representing structure) and color features, all images are transformed into the YUV color space before being fed into the model.

-\subsection{Structural Feature Extractor}
+\subsection{Structural feature extractor}

-To effectively extract structural features from the infrared and visible images, a structural feature extractor (SFE) is designed in particular, as illustrated in Fig.~\ref{figure3} (a).
-In SFE, the feature maps {$\mathcal{F}_1, ..., \mathcal{F}_N$} are extracted by the multi-layer encoder with a down-sampling operator in each layer.
-Besides, for each layer $k\in[1, N]$, we also generates the corresponding structure maps $S^k$ of the input image $I$ as
+\textbf{Feature extractor}.
+To effectively extract structural features from the infrared and visible images, a structural feature extractor (SFE) is designed in particular, as illustrated in Figure~\ref{fig:network}.
+In SFE, the feature maps {$\mathcal{F}_1, ..., \mathcal{F}_N$} are extracted by the multi-layer encoder with a down-sampling operator in each layer, where $N$ is the number of layers in the U-shape model.
+Specifically, for each layer $k\in[1, N]$, $\mathcal{F}_k$ of the input image $I$ can be extracted by

-where $\mathcal{R}_{I}$ denotes the SFE (without skip connection and residual block) for recovering structures of the input images $I$. $\mathcal{G}$ denotes a transformation function in structure domain, which is calculated by
+where $\mathcal{R}_{I}$ denotes the SFE for recovering structures of $I$.
+These multi-scale feature maps emphasize the edge regions, benefiting the representation of structural features in the fusion process.

+\textbf{Self-supervision of structures}.
+The large cross-modality variation between multiple input images makes it impractical to straightly bridge their inconsistency in structural feature space.
+Therefore, we adopt dice loss~\citep{Dice_loss1} to optimize our model supervised by an estimated structure maps of $S^{k,gt}$ to maintain the consistency of multi-modality structural features during fusing images.
+Specifically, as illustrated in Figure~\ref{fig:SFE}, we introduce self-supervised signal $S^{k,gt}=\mathcal{G}\left( \mathcal{R}_{I}\left( I\right) \right)$ for SFE (without skip connection) to predict multi-scale structure map $S^{k}$, where $\mathcal{G}$ denotes a transformation function in structure domain, which can be computed by